dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 -   Each principal node has a template text, in general a single character.
 -   Principal nodes don't have child nodes.
 -   Group nodes have child nodes but don't have template texts.

+>   Maybe insert a numbered list here, before the subsections.

 ## Hierarchy Instantiation
 First, a hierarchy based on the zoom box palette is instantiated under the box